simdjson/simdjson/README.md

 instructions, reducing branch misprediction, and reducing data dependency to take advantage of each CPU's multiple execution cores.

-Our default front-end is called On Demand, and we wrote a paper about it:
+Our default front-end is called On-Demand, and we wrote a paper about it:

 - John Keiser, Daniel Lemire, [On-Demand JSON: A Better Way to Parse Documents?](http://arxiv.org/abs/2312.17149), Software: Practice and Experience 54 (6), 2024.